datastax/astrapy/README.md

 Check out the [notebook](https://colab.research.google.com/github/synedra/astra_vector_examples/blob/main/notebook/vector.ipynb#scrollTo=f04a1806) which has examples for finding and inserting information into the database, including vector commands.

-Take a look at the [vector tests](https://github.com/datastax/astrapy/blob/master/tests/astrapy/test_collections.py) and the [collection tests](https://github.com/datastax/astrapy/blob/master/tests/astrapy/test_collections.py) for specific endpoint examples.
+Take a look at the [astra db tests](https://github.com/datastax/astrapy/blob/master/tests/astrapy/test_db.py) for specific endpoint examples.

 #### Using the Ops Client

 You can use the Ops client to work with the Astra DevOps API.
-Check the [devops tests](https://github.com/datastax/astrapy/blob/master/tests/astrapy/test_devops.py)
+Check the [devops tests](https://github.com/datastax/astrapy/blob/master/tests/astrapy/test_ops.py)

 ### For Developers